-- Do not connect the cable to the negative post of the discharge battery.
+- You should not try to start your vehicle by pushing or towing. - Do not connect the cable to the negative post of the discharge battery.
 The resulting electrical spark could cause the battery to explode. - During cold weather when temperatures are below freezing point, electrolyte in a discharged battery may freeze.
 Do not attempt jump starting because the battery could rupture or explode.
 The battery temperature must be brought up above freezing point before attempting jump start.